top of page

 Anyone who wished to control the Via Maris had to have chariots as these were the tanks of the day.
 These and the cavalry needed horses.
 These partially reconstructed stables are from the Israelite period.

-What is a tel?
+What is a tell?

 Exploring Tel Megiddo

-When the Israeli archeologist Yigael Yadin excavated at Megiddo he noticed that the gate you are looking at was similar to those remaining in Hazor and Gezer.
-He therefore assumed, based on a sentence in the Bible, that they were built by King Solomon: “And this is the account of the levy which King Solomon raised, to build the House of the Lord, and his own house, and Millo, and the wall of Jerusalem, and Hazor and Megiddo and Gezer” (I Kings 9:15).
-He may also have built the stables seen here since he had a large chariot force.
-However, the present feeling is that this gate was built much later than the time of King Solomon and by a king of the Northern Israelite kingdom such as King Jeroboam II in the 8th century BCE.
+When the Israeli archeologist Yigael Yadin excavated at Megiddo he noticed that the gate at Megiddo was of a similar design to Israelite gates at Hazor and Gezer.
+Based on a sentence in the book of Kings, he suggested that they were built by King Solomon: “And this is the account of the levy which King Solomon raised, to build the House of the Lord, and his own house, and Millo, and the wall of Jerusalem, and Hazor and Megiddo and Gezer” (I Kings 9:15).
+He may also have built the stables here since he had a large chariot force.
+However, other archeologists dispute this dating and suggest it may have been built a century later during the Omride dynasty, who were 9th century BCE rulers of the Kingdom of Israel.

-The Water System (#20): There is a spring of water outside the tel, which is one of the reasons the settlement and then the city were built here.
-Like other fortified cities, Megiddo needed to bring water into the city whilst ensuring that an enemy could not access the spring nor enter the city via its tunnel system.
-The system here was built during the Israelite period in the 8th century BCE during the reigns of Jehoash and Jeroboam II of the northern Israelite kingdom.
-In its final version, it consisted of a 36-meter-deep shaft dug down to the water level, connected to 52-meter horizontal tunnel hewn into the rock.
+The Water System (#20): There is a spring of water outside the tell, and this is one of the reasons the settlement and then the city were built here.
+Like other fortified cities, Megiddo needed to bring water into the city, whilst ensuring that an enemy would be unable to access the spring or enter the city via its tunnel system.
+This system was built during the reigns of Jehoash and Jeroboam II of the Northern Israelite kingdom in the 8th century BCE.
+In its final version, it consisted of a 36-meter-deep shaft dug down to the water level, which was connected to a 52-meter horizontal tunnel hewn into the rock to reach the spring.
 The incline of the tunnel was such that water flowed into the city.
 Water was drawn from the bottom of the shaft.
-The spring was blocked off from the outside by a thick wall which was hidden with earth.
+The spring was blocked off from the outside by a thick wall which was covered with earth.

 Links to the HOME PAGE and best family activities, hikes and historic sites in the GOLAN, EASTERN GALILEE, UPPER GALILEE, LOWER GALILEE, JORDAN VALLEY & LAKE KINNERET, the SHEFELAH, TEL AVIV-YAFFO and surroundings, NORTH of TEL AVIV, and SOUTH of TEL AVIV.